jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 If you organize notes by themes based on insights about the participants and summarize those insights in the group’s titles, the title is a useful piece of information in itself, like “(Participants) avoided active organization”: The theme is not just useful for accessing the notes in it but an empirically-based principle can be considered when designing.

 When designing, a theme based on an insight such as “Cooking is self-expression” can inspire the implementation of functions to present photos of meals, integration into social media and honing one’s skills.
 The insight that “people often have unique constraints to what they can or want to eat” may lead creating a feature that allows to filter recipes for according to different criteria.
-The app also would not teach  vegetarians skills like de-boning chickens, and may provide cues on how to alter recipes to meet individual requirements.
+The app also would not teach vegetarians skills like deboning chickens, and may provide cues on how to alter recipes to meet individual requirements.
 If you have a new idea you can ask: “Does this idea follow what is stated in the group titles?
 Does it violate them?”.

 Grouping your notes based on insights about your participants provides great benefits.
 But it can be difficult and may not be possible for all your data.
 Therefore, creating groups using the same-things-mentioned method is still useful.
 These groups may still evolve to insight-based themes.
 Usually, I have some “same-things-mentioned”-groups in the beginning and far fewer at the end—but my analysis will be a mixture of both styles.